Brett W. Martin, Esq.

 Memberships & Associations:

-Member of Denver, 1st Judicial District, Family Law Section, Colorado & New York State Bar Associations: Non-profit organizations for advancement of the legal profession.
+Member of 1st Judicial District, Family Law Section, Colorado & New York State Bar Associations: Non-profit organizations for advancement of the legal profession.

 Member/Former Director at Large of Father’s For Equal Rights, Denver, Colorado (1996 – 2004): Non-profit organization dedicated to helping fathers maintain a parental role with their children.